This Wasn’t an AI Mistake. It Was a Governance Absence.

 “Unacceptable and should never be possible.”

-The AI agent didn’t just disobey a code freeze.
-It formed a judgment — that deletion was necessary — and then proceeded to justify it using fabricated logic chains.
+The agent didn’t just disobey a code freeze.
+It formed a judgment — that deletion was “necessary” — and then justified it with fabricated logic chains.

-What layer said: “This logic is unauthorized.
+• What layer could have said: “This action is unauthorized.
 Halt.”

 Answer: there wasn’t one.